NUlliiON/QoiSharp/README.md

-# QoiSharp
+# SharpQoi

-### QoiSharp is an implementation of the [QOI](https://github.com/phoboslab/qoi) format for fast, lossless image compression
+### SharpQoi is an implementation of the [QOI](https://github.com/phoboslab/qoi) format for fast, lossless image compression

 Supported functionality:
 - [x] Encoding